DiedrichsenLab/DCBC/README.md

 User can put own distance metrics file into `distanceMarix` folder.
 Unfortunately, github is not allow us to upload large files but you can still use `compute_distance` function to calculate your own distance metrics.

-For download our pre-computed distance that used in the paper, please go to [distances](http://www.diedrichsenlab.org/).
+For download our pre-computed distance that used in the paper, please go to [here](http://www.diedrichsenlab.org/toolboxes/toolbox_dcbc.htm).

 **4. Parcellations**

 We summarized several commonly-used cortical parcellations and converted them all into standard HCP fs-LR 32k template in `parcellations` folder.

-You can also find the 32k template files `fs_LR.32k.X.sphere.surf.gii` or `fs_LR.32k.X.midthickness.surf.gii` in the sub-folder.
+You can also find the 32k template files `fs_LR.32k.X.sphere.surf.gii` or `fs_LR.32k.X.midthickness.surf.gii` in the sub-folder (X = L or R, representing left or right hemisphere).
 We also organised some parcellations if they provide multiple resolutions and it's a good example to test DCBC evaluation is robust across different resolutions.

 ### Usage example